-The Director of Clinical Education and the Rotations Office staff are dedicated to providing our students with the best possible clinical education and providing exceptional service to everyone with whom they interact.
+The Assistant Dean for Medical Education and the Rotations Office staff are dedicated to providing our students with the best possible clinical education and providing exceptional service to everyone with whom they interact.
 The Office assists COMP and its students with planning for and completion of their clinical training in the third and fourth years.